Nischay-Pro/wifi-heat-mapper/README.md

 #### Configuration Bootstrapping

-Initially, you need to bootstrap your configuration specifying the graphs you would like to view, the wireless interface you will be using to profile, and the SSID configured.
+Initially, you need to bootstrap your configuration specifying the graphs you would like to view, the number of times you want to repeat benchmarking, the wireless interface you will be using to profile, and the SSID configured.

 whm supports multiple graphs allowing users to select one, more, or all graphs.
 The tool will automatically gather the appropriate metrics to generate the graphs.